Chapter 3: Basic Architecture

-SDN is an approach to building networks that favors programmable commodity hardware, with the intelligence that forwards packets—as well as controls packet forwarding—implemented in software.
+SDN is an approach to building networks that favors programmable commodity hardware, with the intelligence that controls packet forwarding and other network operations implemented in software.
 Realizing such a design is independent of any particular protocol stack, but instead requires a set of open APIs and a new collection of software components that support those APIs.
 This chapter introduces the basic architecture of such an SDN software stack.

 This chapter defines the general architecture of such a software stack, and while there are multiple options for the specific components and tools that can be plugged into this architecture, it also introduces an example set.
 We do this to make the discussion more concrete, but the particular components we describe have two important attributes.
 One, they are open source and freely available on GitHub.
 Two, they are designed to work together, providing a comprehensive solution; there are no gaps in our story.
 Both attributes make it possible for anyone to build the same end-to-end system that is running today in production networks.

-An overview of the software stack is given in Figure 12, which includes a White-Box Switch running a local Switch OS, controlled by a global Network OS hosting a collection of Control Applications.
-Figure 12 also calls out a corresponding set of exemplar open source components (Trellis, ONOS, and Stratum) on the right, as well as a related P4 Toolchain on the left.
+An overview of the software stack is given in Figure 15, which includes a Bare-Metal Switch running a local Switch OS, controlled by a global Network OS hosting a collection of Control Applications.
+Figure 15 also calls out a corresponding set of exemplar open source components (SD-Fabric, ONOS, and Stratum) on the right, as well as a related P4 Toolchain on the left.
 This chapter introduces these components, with later chapters giving more detail.

-Note the similarity between this diagram and Figure 2 in Chapter 1, both of which include two open interfaces: one between the Control Apps and the Network OS, and a second between the Network OS and the underlying white-box switches.
-These two interfaces are depicted as “API shims” in Figure 12, and in the context of the exemplar components, correspond to a combination of gNMI, gNOI and FlowObjective in the first case, and a combination of gNMI, gNOI and either P4Runtime or OpenFlow in the second case.
-That gRPC is shown as the transport protocol for these two APIs is an implementation choice, but one that we will take for granted from here on.
+Note the similarity between this diagram and Figure 2 in Chapter 1.
+Both figures include two open interfaces: one between the Control Apps and the Network OS, and a second between the Network OS and the underlying programmable switches.
+These two interfaces are depicted as “API shims” in Figure 15, and in the context of the exemplar components, correspond to a combination of gNMI, gNOI and FlowObjective in the first case, and a combination of gNMI, gNOI and either P4Runtime or OpenFlow in the second case. gRPC, an open source remote procedure call framework, is shown as the transport protocol for these APIs—an implementation choice, but one that we will generally assume from here on.
+(Note that OpenFlow, unlike the other protocols, does not run over gRPC.)
+We discuss all of these acronyms and interfaces in further detail below.

 This perspective highlights two important aspects of the system.
 The first re-enforces the point we’ve been making: that the Network OS (e.g., ONOS) is network-wide, while the Switch OS (e.g., Stratum) is per-switch.

 The second is that part of the SDN software stack runs on the end hosts.
-In particular, there is a Virtual Switch (vSwitch)—typically implemented in software as part of the Virtual Machine Hypervisor running on the server—that is responsible for forwarding packets to and from the VMs running on that server.
-Just like a physical switch, the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs rather than physical ports connected to physical machines.
+In particular, there is a Virtual Switch (vSwitch)—typically implemented in software as part of the hypervisor running on the server—that is responsible for forwarding packets to and from the VMs.
+(Of course, not every end-host runs VMs, but a similar architecture applies to containers hosts or bare-metal servers.)
+Just like a physical switch, the vSwitch forwards packets from input port to output port, but these are virtual ports connected to VMs (or containers) rather than physical ports connected to physical machines.

-Starting at the bottom and working our way up the stack shown in Figures 12 and 13, the network data plane is implemented by an interconnected set of white-box switches.
+Starting at the bottom and working our way up the stack shown in Figures 15 and 16, the network data plane is implemented by an interconnected set of bare-metal switches.
 Our focus for now is on a single switch, where the overall network topology is dictated by the Control Applications running at the top of the software stack.
 For example, we describe a Control Application that manages a leaf-spine topology in a later section.

 The architecture is agnostic as to the switch vendor, but the full software stack outlined in this chapter runs on switches built using Tofino and Tomahawk switching chips manufactured by Barefoot Networks (now an Intel company) and Broadcom, respectively.
 The Tofino chip implements a programmable forwarding pipeline based on PISA, while the Tomahawk chip implements a fixed-function pipeline.